 US Family Health Plan authorizes and coordinates services for active-duty family members who qualify for the ECHO Program.
-The ECHO Program provides financial assistance to reduce the effects of mental retardation (intellectual disability) or a serious physical disability.
+The ECHO Program provides financial assistance for active-duty family members only with specific qualifying physical, developmental, and/or mental conditions.
 Members must enroll in the Exceptional Family Member Program through their service member's branch of service in order to retain extended health care benefits.
-Please contact Member Services for referral to Care Management.
+Please contact Member Services for referral to Case Management.